5 Simple Ways to Measure the ROI of Your Search Engine Marketing Campaign

 SEMrush is an online marketing tool that provides an approximation of how much your organic hits would be worth if you were to get them via paid advertising.

 In the above example, you can see that the price of the organic traffic the website has generated in advertising terms is more than $80k.
-While this is quite simplistic given that it doesn’t necessarily take into account the quality of the traffic itself (paid traffic and organic traffic often yield different results) it provides you with an approximation of how far your SEO budget is taking you.
+While this is quite simple given that it doesn’t necessarily take into account the quality of the traffic itself (paid traffic and organic traffic often yield different results) it provides you with an approximation of how far your SEO budget is taking you.
 For further reading, check this SEMRush Article.

 Google Analytics can also be used to figure out which of your pages are having a positive effect on visitors and which need to be improved.
 By clicking Behaviour –-> All Pages you’ll see the number of page views, the average time spent on page, entrances and bounce rate for your most visited pages.

 You may find that you are getting a lot of traffic to a certain page, but people are leaving soon after resulting in high bounce rate.
 In this case, you might want to re-think the content and fix any technical issues.
-By regularly monitoring this data you can keep on top of how customers are engaging with your website and make any changes to give the website a better chance at converting.
+By regularly monitoring this data you can keep on top of how customers are engaging with your website and make any changes to give the website a better chance of converting.

 Setting up business goals in Google Analytics is another helpful tool that can help you keep track of the website’s progress in very real terms.
 Goals will naturally change depending on the industry you’re operating in, the size of the business and exactly what it is you want to achieve.